-Today I will start a series of posts outlining the variety of sleep training methods that I recommend.
-I will post them in order (as I interpret them) from no (or very little) crying to the most (potential) crying.
-There are many variations of these methods, so I am only going to highlight the main gist of each method.
+Today, I will start a series of posts outlining the variety of sleep training methods that I recommend.
+I will post them in order from no (or very little) crying to the most (potential) crying.
+There are many variations to these methods, so I am only going to highlight the main gist of each method.
 Every parent can add tweaks here and there to accommodate their unique style and situation.
-At the end of the series, I will tell my story of my first son and, eventually, my second.
+At the end of the series, I will tell the story of my first son and, eventually, my second.
 So, let’s get started!
 I’m anxious to share this information!

-The primary goal of sleep training is to help your baby learn how to fall asleep on his or her own.
+The primary goal of sleep training is to help your baby learn how to fall asleep on their own.
 We often do not give babies enough credit that they can learn to do this when they are very young.
-Habits become harder and harder to break as they get older, and I have had people tell me that even waiting until 8 months has felt too late.
-It is also important to understand how sleep associations work and why it’s often the only thing standing in your and your baby’s way of getting a good night’s sleep.
-The same way sleep deprivation and sleep fragmentation are hard on you, it’s hard on your baby, too.
-Not enough sleep can lead to obesity and other problems, as well.
+Habits become harder to break as they get older, and I have had people tell me that even waiting until 8 months has felt too late.
+It is also important to understand how sleep associations work and why they are often the only thing standing in your and your baby’s way of getting a good night’s sleep.
+In the same way that sleep deprivation and sleep fragmentation are hard on you, it can be hard on your baby, too.
+Not enough sleep can lead to obesity and other sleep problems, as well.

 When Should You Start Sleep Training?

 If you have an “easy” sleeper, you probably already had it done at just a few weeks old.
-Some babies simply start sleeping all night.
-I have said before, this website is not really geared towards parents of those babies.
+Some babies simply start sleeping all night!
+I have said before, this website is not really geared toward parents of those babies.
 It’s simply not that easy for all of us.

-For newborns, it never hurts to try to put down your baby when (s)he is still awake and see if (s)he will drift off unassisted, and we outline newborn-friendly sleep coaching approaches in our e-book, Essential Keys To Your Newborn’s Sleep.
-(We also offer special newborn-focused Personalized Sleep Plans® as well!).
-As always, this depends on the baby and thus, as usual, I urge you to decide for yourself when the “right” time is.
+For newborns, it never hurts to try to put down your baby when they are still awake.
+Then, see if they will drift off unassisted.
+And, we outline newborn-friendly sleep coaching approaches in our e-book, Essential Keys To Your Newborn’s Sleep.
+As always, this depends on the baby, as usual, I urge you to decide for yourself when the “right” time is.

 It has to be right for you and your baby and you know your baby best.
-You must be in a place that you can 100% stay consistent and stick with it.
+You must be in a place where you can 100% stay consistent and stick with it.
 That is an important step in any and all methods you choose.
-I have seen some parents start as early as 8-10 weeks and I’ve helped others get their 2 or 3 year old sleeping all night.
+I have seen some parents start as early as 8-10 weeks and I’ve helped others get their 3-7-year-old sleeping all night.

-That is an important item to note for those who believe that all kids will grow out of not sleeping all night.
+That is an important item to note.
+Some people believe that all kids will grow out of not sleeping all night.
 I’m sure you’ve seen commercials for drugs that help adults sleep such as Ambien or Lunesta.
-Your child may or may not outgrow these sleep problems and they become habit more than anything.
+Your child may or may not outgrow these sleep problems and they become habits more than anything.

 What Does A Bedtime Routine Include?

-The routine is up to you and your baby/toddler/child and what (s)he likes or dislikes, but a typical routine might include diaper and pajamas, a quiet game, teeth brushing, potty (if applicable), a book (or 2), singing and cuddling, and then lights out.
+The bedtime routine is up to you and your child and what they like or dislike, but a typical routine might include diaper and pajamas, a quiet game, teeth brushing, potty (if applicable), a book (or 2), singing, and cuddling, and then lights out.